MechanicalRock/twitter-blurb-generator/module2/README.md

 ...
   const [generatingPosts, setGeneratingPosts] = useState("");

-+  const prompt = `Generate 3 twitter posts with hashtags and clearly labeled "1." , "2." and "3.".
++  const prompt = `Generate 3 tweets and clearly labeled "1." , "2." and "3.".
++                  Follow the following criteria:
++                  1. Each tweet should be based on this context: ${blurbRef.current}
-+      Make sure each generated post is less than 280 characters, has short sentences that are found in Twitter posts, write it for a Student Audience, and base them on this context: ${blurbRef.current}`;
++                  2. Each tweet will have short sentences that are found in Twitter posts.
++                  3. Each tweet should be an abstract for a workshop
++                  4. Each tweet will be strictly less than 280 tokens including spaces, punctuation, emojis and hashtags`;

   const generateBlurb = useCallback(async () => {
     const response = await fetch("/api/generateBlurb", {